Staying Focus-Driven: How Giuliana Mendoza Tunes Out the Noise & Focuses on Her Purpose

 When I got home, the very first thing I did was get on my computer and get on Workaway, which is a work exchange website where you can offer a few hours of work in exchange for room and board.
 I just made a profile and looked up different opportunities in Europe.

-And later when I was an au pair again in France, I didn’t have the same work schedule as most of the people I met.
-I was an au pair, so I had the whole day free and then I started work at four.
-All of my friends worked all day and got off work at four, so I had to get used to doing stuff alone.
+Later when I was an au pair again in France, I didn’t have the same work schedule as most of the people I met.
+I had the whole day free and then I started work at four, but all of my friends worked all day and got off work at four, so I had to get used to doing stuff alone.

 AML: In between being an au pair in Spain and France, you also spent time backpacking alone around Europe.
 What was that like?

-AML: You’re such an extrovert, so did any of that solo travel change the way you feel about being alone?
+AML: You’re a self-proclaimed extrovert.
+Did your first solo travel experiences change the way you feel about being alone?

 AML: How does alone time at home compare to alone time while traveling?

-And part of it might be that I don’t have to do things alone when I’m home.
-I have my family, my childhood friends—I always have someone I could call.
+Part of it might be that I don’t have to do things alone when I’m home.
+I have my family, my childhood friends; I always have someone I could call.
 But when you’re traveling and you don’t know anyone yet, if you don’t do things alone, you don’t do anything.
 You don’t have a choice.

-AML: What advice would you give someone who wants to get into solo travel or has maybe tried to but didn’t love it?
+AML: What advice would you give someone who wants to get into solo travel or has maybe tried it but didn’t love it?

 AML: I think a common fear about solo travel is never meeting anybody, never making any friends at hostels.
 What’s been the easiest way for you to meet people while traveling alone?

-You just kind of have to start talking to people, like, “Hey, what’s your name?
+You just have to start talking to people, like, “Hey, what’s your name?
 Where are you from?”
 It sounds simple and so high school, but it works.

-AML: Simple—but not easy for everyone.
-Any advice for those of us who are more shy or nervous to strike up conversations with strangers?
+AML: Simple, but not easy for everyone.
+Any advice for people who are shy or nervous to strike up conversations with strangers?

-AML: For you, what’s one of the biggest benefits of solo travel compared to traveling with friends?
+AML: What’s one of the biggest benefits of solo travel compared to traveling with friends?

 “You can do more if you’re willing to be independent.”